Turkish invasion of Cyprus: Against Turkish Cypriots

 A view from the cemetery in the village of Maratha, where the victims of the massacre are buried individually.
 This is the photograph of a family grave, showing the four children killed in a single family.

 During the Alaminos massacre, 14 Turks were massacred and buried by a bulldozer.
 During the Maratha, Santalaris and Aloda massacre by EOKA B, 126 people were killed on 14 August 1974.
 The United Nations described the massacre as a crime against humanity, by saying "constituting a further crime against humanity committed by the Greek and Greek Cypriot gunmen."
 In the Tochni massacre, 85 Turkish Cypriot inhabitants were massacred.

 The Washington Post covered another news of atrocity in which it is written that: "In a Greek raid on a small Turkish village near Limassol, 36 people out of a population of 200 were killed.
 The Greeks said that they had been given orders to kill the inhabitants of the Turkish villages before the Turkish forces arrived."

 In Limassol, upon the fall of the Turkish Cypriot enclave to the Cypriot National Guard, the Turkish Cypriot quarter was burned, women raped and children shot, according to Turkish Cypriot and Greek Cypriot eyewitness accounts.
-1300 people were then led to a prison camp.